bahrus/xtal-decor/README.md

 xtal-decor provides a much more "conservative" alternative approach to enhancing existing DOM elements, in place of the controversial "is"-based customized built-in element [standard-ish](https://bkardell.com/blog/TheWalrus.html).

-Like [xtal-deco](https://github.com/bahrus/xtal-deco), properties "init", "on" and "actions" allow us to define the behavior of the ES6 proxy with a minimum of fuss.
+Like [xtal-deco](https://github.com/bahrus/xtal-deco), properties "init", "on", "actions" and "finale" allow us to define the behavior of the ES6 proxy with a minimum of fuss.
 And the property "virtualProps" is also supported, which allows us to define properties that aren't already part of the native DOM element or custom element we are enhancing.

 Use of virtualProps is critical if you want to be guaranteed that your component doesn't break, should the native DOM element or custom element be enhanced with a new property with the same name.